SAMM — SecuryTik Active Mikrotik

 Bytes since the last daily reset

-Throttle (switch to a slower plan) until the next daily reset
+Throttle — to speeds you enter, or via a slower plan — until the next daily reset

 For each limit you choose what happens on exhaust: pick a next plan

 to switch the subscriber onto, or leave it as — disconnect —.
-For the daily
+The daily limit

 Speed windows